Sydney Heads: Sydney Quarantine station

 After 1945 the requirements for quarantine changed to small air-travel family groups serving periods of observation due to a lack of required inoculations.
 To these groups the site provided a scenic haven in a rustic historic setting.
 Many of the inscriptions on the local sandstone outcrops record the names and reasons why previous colonial and latter occupants found themselves in such a place.
 The buildings remain much as they had been in a former age and provided an opportunity for air-travel 'patients' to become acquainted with a unique collection of historic ephemera.
 In 1970 the then Officer-in-Charge at the station, Herbert Lavaring, was awarded a Queens Birthday Honors Award (BEM) for his efforts in keeping the historic site preserved while also creating a practical, enriching environment for patients and the public to enjoy.
 The steam-powered laundry and fumigation autoclaves are a unique collection of industrial technology from the past; they provide an insight into the technology required to deal with combating hygiene-related and other readily communicable diseases in an age before antibiotics and vaccinations.

 In 1975, Vietnamese refugees were housed there, and in 1975 and 1976, Cyclone Tracy victims from Darwin, Northern Territory were also housed there.
-The station was finally closed in 1984 and the management of the site passed to the New South Wales National Parks and Wildlife Service.
+The station was finally closed in 1984 and the management of the site passed to the NSW National Parks & Wildlife Service.
 The facility is now a tourist facility and part of the former Quarantine Station may be leased for accommodation.

 The nearby Inner North Head clifftops have many inscriptions from the quarantine period as well as the remnants of 1940s coastal defenses in the form of two gun sites, a range-sighting post, four ammunition storage bunkers and a fortified outhouse.
 This location has been the site of erosion and geo-technical instability.
 It may be subject to natural rockfalls as the erosion process continues.